Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Related Work

 \section{Related Work}

-\paragraph{RL-based Approaches for Active Geospatial Search (AGS)} AGS frameworks, which apply RL to optimize exploration strategies, have been explored in several related geospatial settings~\citep{sarkar2023partially,Sarkar_DiChristofano_Das_Fowler_Jacobs_Vorobeychik_2024,Sarkar_Lanier_Alfeld_Feng_Garnett_Jacobs_Vorobeychik_2024}.
+\paragraph{Environmental Monitoring and PFAS Modeling.} Environmental contamination, such as PFAS, is typically measured through laboratory-based analysis (e.g., LC-MS \cite{Shoemaker_2020_Method537}), which is accurate but costly and spatially sparse.
+Prior work has explored hydrological simulation models (e.g., SWAT \cite{SWAT2023}, MODFLOW \cite{ktorcoletti_2012}), geostatistical interpolation methods such as kriging \cite{esri_kriging}, and heuristic approaches based on proximity to known contamination sources \cite{Salvatore_Mok_Garrett_2022}.
+While effective in static prediction settings, these methods often rely on strong assumptions or require extensive data and computation, limiting their scalability in large, heterogeneous environments.
+In particular, such approaches typically assume access to a fixed dataset or full spatial coverage, and operate via offline computation rather than sequential decision-making.
+As a result, they do not naturally extend to the OWL-GPS setting, where data must be acquired adaptively under strict budget and non-revisitable constraints.
+Our approach provides a data-driven alternative that incorporates domain priors while enabling adaptive, budget-constrained discovery. \paragraph{RL-based Approaches for Active Geospatial Search (AGS)} AGS frameworks, which apply RL to optimize exploration strategies, have been explored in several related geospatial settings~\citep{sarkar2023partially,Sarkar_DiChristofano_Das_Fowler_Jacobs_Vorobeychik_2024,Sarkar_Lanier_Alfeld_Feng_Garnett_Jacobs_Vorobeychik_2024}.
 These methods typically depend on large-scale labeled datasets to learn effective exploration strategies by simulating search episodes.
 Additionally, these approaches are often confined to narrow, spatially localized, task-specific settings, such as detecting particular objects (e.g., cars) in satellite imagery.
 In contrast, our work tackles the challenge of geospatial search with limited data in an open-world context, in which the search is spatially broad, and we must strategically acquire data as well as learn to identify the target of interest - which may be a diffuse phenomenon such as water pollution - via policy learning.
-Broader discussions on Geospatial Monitoring are in the Appendix. \paragraph{Active, Online, Meta, and Lifelong Learning} Active learning selects informative samples to reduce labeling cost~\citep{ren2021survey,cacciarelli2023active}, and online learning enables continuous updates as new data arrives~\citep{hoi2021online,shalev2011online}.
+Broader discussions are in the Appendix. \paragraph{Active, Online, Meta, and Lifelong Learning} Active learning selects informative samples to reduce labeling cost~\citep{ren2021survey,cacciarelli2023active}, and online learning enables continuous updates as new data arrives~\citep{hoi2021online,shalev2025online}.
 However, both typically assume stationary task distributions, limiting their effectiveness in dynamic geospatial settings.
 Meta-learning methods~\citep{finn2017model,gharoun2024meta} rely on a predefined meta-training set to enable rapid policy adaptation, an assumption that does not hold in our setting.
-Lifelong learning (LL)~\citep{kirkpatrick2017overcoming,shin2017continual} addresses non-stationarity via replay, task boundaries, or regularization.
+Lifelong learning (LL)~\citep{kirkpatrick2017overcoming,shin2017continual,vogelstein2025simple} addresses non-stationarity via replay, task boundaries, or regularization.
 Recent advances have begun addressing more constrained settings: methods such as ~\citep{jung2020adaptive} avoid replay buffers; task-free and prototype-based methods like those by ~\citep{aghasanli2025prototype} operate without explicit task labels or large buffers.
 However, these approaches still assume either static selection pools, or environments where sampled examples remain accessible.
 In contrast, OWL-GPS imposes strict sampling budgets, prohibits revisitation, and requires policy-driven selection, rendering LL methods incompatible without major adaptation.